 Can I allow PUADlManager:Win32/OfferCore?

 Only in a lab where you intentionally analyze the installer.
-On a normal PC, allowing it is not worth the risk.
+On a normal PC, allowing it is not worth the risk unless you have verified the exact file from the official vendor.

 Will removing the alert uninstall the app I wanted?

 It may remove the wrapper installer, not the clean app.
-If you still need the app, download it again from the official source.
+If you still need the app, download it again from the official developer instead of a download portal or repack site.

 References